 And there is very good evidence that the Lamarck, Darwin, De Vries origin story was completely acceptable to specialists within the field.

 Sometime in 1956, Harcourt sent George Gaylord Simpson, one of the fathers of the modern synthesis, a review copy of the 1954 edition of Smith’s Exploring Biology, presumably in preparation for the text’s later revision.
 In a tight scribble on the back of 7 sheets of American Museum of Natural History letterhead, Simpson provided a page-by-page critique of Smith’s work.
 Simpson was a famously cranky man, and it comes through in his notes.
 However, nowhere in the notes is there mention of Smith’s use of De Vries as a way to introduce students to the synthesis.
 In fact, Simpson himself would deploy De Vries similarly in Life, published the following year.

 SO WHERE DID HUGO GO?

-In 1963, a professional association called the Biological Sciences Curriculum Study (BSCS), finishing 4 years of work, directed the publication new 3 new high school textbooks.
+In 1963, a professional association called the Biological Sciences Curriculum Study (BSCS), finishing four years of work, directed the publication of three new high school textbooks.
 These textbooks set out a new origin story.
 Gone was De Vries, and his “wrong-headed” notion of all-at-once mutation.
 In his place, picking up from Simpson’s text, the BSCS authors identified an American cytologist named Walter Sutton as the genesis point.
 Sutton, then, passed the torch to T. H. Morgan.
 Morgan, through his student, Hermann J. Muller, then carried the news to the biologists who formulated the modern synthesis.